-Generally, we accept retreatants for any number of days up to two weeks.
+Generally, we accept retreatants for stays up to a week, if your first visit.
 Santikaro's availability is also a factor.
-Longer stays depend on our familiarity with you and your practice, or a review after an initial shorter retreat.
+Longer stays depend on our familiarity with you & your practice, or a review after an initial shorter retreat.

-We currently do not have facilities to host group retreats, except for small, informal tent retreats.
-When the weather warms up, we will have work weekends.
+We currently do not have facilities to host group retreats.
 Also, we do not currently have a "work-study option."

 Please be aware that ticks are present at LP.

-If you are interested in a retreat here, please email us with your intentions, something about your Buddhist study-practice background, the sort of retreat you would like to have, and dates.
+If you are interested in a retreat here, after opening and reading the above links, please email us with your intentions, something about your meditation or Buddhist study-practice background, the sort of retreat you would like to have, and dates.
 We will respond by email and also schedule a phone conversation.

 There is potential for long-term retreats and residency.
 For both, the starting point is for you and us to develop familiarity with one another.
 Long stays will depend on a mutual understandings of Buddha-Dhamma, practice, and the lifestyle at Liberation Park.
 We will ask you to come for a visit or personal retreat as the first step, along with email and phone communications.